sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/01_00_results.rst

 Results
 ^^^^^^^

-The following chapters contain the results of the analysed implementations.
+The following chapter contains the results of the analysed implementations in Botan.
 If there are several implementations of an algorithm, they are listed at the beginning of the chapters.
 If the Botan CLI is used, the command prompt is listed.
 Details on compiling Botan and using the algorithm without the CLI, if needed, are also given.